-In Figure 3b, panel (ii), we illustrate radial surface emissivities F(r) for 3 hydrogen column densities $N{\rm H}$ spanning the range appropriate for BLR clouds $22.0 < \log N{\rm H}$ $(cm^{-2}) < 24.0$.
-With all else equal, the lower column density (solid blue line) leads to smaller values for the radial surface emissivity, reducing the luminosity by a factor ≈ 1.5 , and increasing the responsivity-weighted radius by ≈ 1 lightday.
-As can be seen in comparing the upper two panels of Figure 3a, all else being equal there are relatively fewer lower column density clouds emitting efficiently in $H\beta$ - especially for larger values in $U = \Phi{\rm H}/n{\rm H}c$ - and so especially at smaller radii.
-This results in a flatter radial surface emissivity distribution for clouds of lower column density and consequently smaller responsivity, and a larger responsivityweighted radius (Table 1).
+values for the radial surface emissivity, reducing the luminosity by a factor ≈ 1.5 , and increasing the responsivity-weighted radius by ≈ 1 light-day.
+As can be seen in comparing the upper two panels of Fig. 3(a), all else being equal there are relatively fewer lower column density clouds emitting efficiently in H β - especially for larger values in $U = \Phi{\rm H}/n{\rm H}c$ - and so especially at smaller radii.
+This results in a flatter radial surface emissivity distribution for clouds of lower column density and consequently smaller responsivity, and a larger responsivity-weighted radius (Table 1).
 The converse is true for clouds with larger column densities (compare the upper and lower left panels).
-For log $N{\rm H}$ (cm-2) = 24, the luminosity is a factor ≈ 1.4 larger, the responsivity $\approx 20\%$ larger, and with a $\approx 5\%$ drop in the responsivity weighted radius (see Table 1).
+For log $N{\rm H}$ (cm-2) = 24, the luminosity is a factor ≈ 1.4 larger, the responsivity-weighted radius (see Table 1).

-4.1.3 Extra-thermal line widths
+4.1.3 Extrathermal line widths

-As pointed out in paper I, and in Korista and Goad (2004), $\eta(r)$ can be significantly enhanced by allowing for extrathermal line widths within the BLR gas.
-These may be caused by, for example, micro-turbulent velocities (Bottorff et al. 2002), velocity shears, or significant electron scattering within the line emitting gas.
+As pointed out in Paper I, and in Korista & Goad (2004), $\eta(r)$ can be significantly enhanced by allowing for extrathermal line widths croturbulent velocities (Bottorff et al. 2000), velocity shears, or significant electron scattering within the line-emitting gas.
 The resulting reduction in the central line optical depths increases the line escape probabilities and results in enhanced emission, particularly in lines from clouds that have large central optical depth for local line widths dominated by thermal motions.
 For the hydrogen recombination lines, these are typically clouds with higher values in the incident ionizing photon flux, and so smaller distances from the central ionizing source.
 Note that the peak EW has moved upward by ≈ 1 dex in $\Phi{\rm H}$.
-Microturbulent velocities tend to open out the EW contours on the $\Phi{\rm H}$, $n{\rm H}$ plane, so that EW contours which formerly were almost constant with $\Phi{\rm H}$, now tend to follow lines of nearly constant values of Uc, a diagonal line in the $\Phi{\rm H}$, $n{\rm H}$ plane (e.g. notice the differences between the 10Å contours shown in Figure 3a, panels (i) and (iv)).
+Microturbulent velocities tend to open out the EW contours on the $\Phi{\rm H}$, $n{\rm H}$ plane, so that EW contours which formerly were almost constant with $\Phi{\rm H}$, now tend to follow lines of nearly constant values of Uc, a diagonal line in the $\Phi{\rm H}$, $n{\rm H}$ plane (e.g. notice the differences between the 10 Å contours shown in Fig. 3a, panels i and iv).